Overview: MA in Applied Anthropology/MPH

 • ANTH 5041 Quantitative Methods (Spring only)

-• ANTH 5050 Preparation for Practice and the Applied Thesis (Spring only)
+• ANTH 5050 Preparation for Capstone and Career (Spring only)

 • Either ANTH 5210 Anthropology in Public Health (offered every other Spring only) or an SPH 3-hour elective